-THE CANADIAN MARITIMES UNIT NUMBER 194 OF THE AMERICAN CONTRACT BRIDGE LEAGUE
+THE CANADIAN MARITIMES UNIT NUMBER 194 OF

-GUIDELINES FOR THE CONDUCT OF ANNUAL AND GENERAL MEETINGS (to be read in conjunction with the Constitution and Bylaws of Unit 194)
+GENERAL MEETINGS (to be read in conjunction with the Constitution and Bylaws of

 1. Business cannot be transacted at a meeting unless three conditions are satisfied.
 These are: